Braun retires with Brews legacy that includes MVP, drug ban - NewsBreak

 Braun retires with Brews legacy that includes MVP, drug ban

-MILWAUKEE — (AP) — Ryan Braun threw out the ceremonial first pitch before the Milwaukee Brewers' game Sunday as part of his farewell, a 30-minute celebration of a 14-year major league career that included the 2011 NL MVP award and a lengthy suspension for a drug violation.
+MILWAUKEE -- Ryan Braun threw out the ceremonial first pitch before the Milwaukee Brewers' game Sunday as part of his farewell, a 30-minute celebration of a 14-year major league career that included the 2011 NL MVP award and a lengthy suspension for a drug violation.

 Now 37, Braun hasn’t played all season and said during spring training that he was leaning toward retirement.
 He announced on Sept.
 14 that he would not play again.